ironbar/arc25/docs/modeling/Iteration_26_more_compute.md

 - When I start a container and select some type of machine.
 Do I pay for the machine when installing python or other things?
 Should I select a cheap machine for development and a expensive one for training?
 - I lost internet when using wireguard, solved.
 - I have created a dataset but does not seem to be working
-- First job in the Sidney cluster asked for 1 GPUs and received 4.
+- First job send from the Sidney cluster asked for 1 GPUs and received 4.
 Maybe it's the minimum.
 But a second job has received 8 GPUs.
+However it seems to be running on Canada.

 ## Results